arkarkark/arkarkark.github.io/_posts/2014-12-16-migrating-to-github-pages.md

 I had labels on my blogger posts, but of course that info also isn't in the exported xml.
 It wasn't fetched by the page via xmlrpc either so I went to my blogger console and looked at the requests sent there.
 Oh look a request to `https://draft.blogger.com/blogger_rpc?blogID=10...44` sends back JSON (not JSONP) with useful information in it.
 I likely could have used this for my published urls consisten thing above, oh well, that ship sailed...

-[fix_posts.py](https://github.com/arkarkark/arkarkark.github.io/blob/master/bin/fix_posts.py) --import_labels to the rescue, It loads the JSON that you saved from above and adds a tags section to each post.
+`fix_posts.py --import_labels` [<i class="fa fa-file-code-o"></i>](https://github.com/arkarkark/arkarkark.github.io/blob/master/bin/fix_posts.py) to the rescue, It loads the JSON that you saved from above and adds a tags section to each post.

-I then followed the instructions from [This post](http://www.minddust.com/post/tags-and-categories-on-github-pages/) to make a /search/label/ directory filled with the data I wanted. fix_posts.py will make sure you have a label file for each label you have in your posts.
-Run it before you commit with a pre-commit hook?
+I then followed the instructions from [this post](http://www.minddust.com/post/tags-and-categories-on-github-pages/) to make a /search/label/ directory filled with the data I wanted. `fix_posts.py --tags` will make sure you have a label file for each label you have in your posts.
+Run it before you commit with a pre-commit hook? currently it's in a Makefile.

-## What's next...

-   * <input type="checkbox"> archive files?
-   * <input type="checkbox"> sidebar (maybe [lanyon](https://github.com/poole/lanyon)?)
-      * <input type="checkbox"> favorite posts
-      * <input type="checkbox"> email me
-      * <input type="checkbox"> search this blog
-      * <input type="checkbox"> labels
-      * <input type="checkbox"> all posts?
-      * <input type="checkbox"> subscribe via email